sibiraja/lsm_tree_db/README.md

 Log-structured merge-tree

 ##
+- I MIGHT HAVE UNDEFINED BEHAVIOR, AND DOCKER CONTAINERS COULD MASK THAT.
+RUN CODEBASE LOCALLY ON MACOS AND TRY TO DEBUG WITH GDB.
+DON'T USE DOCKER.
 - Docker for debugging with GDB: `docker build -t lsm_tree`, and `docker run -it --rm -v /Users/sibiraja/Desktop/lsm_tree_db:/usr/src/lsm_tree lsm_tree`

 ## Running database